 To restore means to give function and esthetics back to our patients’ teeth.
 This must be done with accuracy and must last in the long run.
 We have to follow simple rules and protocols to obtain these goals, with no flight of fancy.

 As much as these steps can be feasible, predictable and applicable as much we’d reach the results required.

-They are not only the future of adhesion but they’re also the present, so use them without any fear or doubt.
+Universal adhesives nowadays work and perform really well, clinically speaking, and can be used by everyone in the same way.
+They are not only the future of adhesion but they’re also the present, so use them without fear or doubt.